Category Archives: Romantic Comedy

 Mediocrity in the setup and writing can be forgiven if other elements like crackling moments exist, but those are scarcities in Do Not Disturb.

-The film is plot-driven and heavy on story-dictated situations rather than on character development, and the ending is predictable.
-With most of the jokes either falling completely flat or feeling distinctly canned and cheap the laughs never catch on.
+The film is plot-driven and heavy on story-dictated situations rather than character development, and the ending is predictable.
+The jokes fall flat or feel distinctly canned and cheap and the laughs never catch on.

-During a tepid sequence, Janet and Paul go to a remote town to check out antiques where she winds up drinking too much bubbly, becoming drunk and foolhardy.
+During a tepid sequence, Janet and Paul go to a remote town to check out antiques and she winds up drinking too much bubbly, becoming drunk and foolhardy.

-Director, Ralph Levy makes little effort to steer the film anywhere other than a slick mainstream “affair” despite the release year being 1965 when more edgy works were replacing the polished and the tried and true.
+Director Ralph Levy makes little effort to steer the film anywhere other than a slick mainstream “affair” despite the release year being 1965 when more edgy works were replacing the polished and familiar.

 Rather than dare to go to a less-than-cheery place and perhaps decide to have Janet or Mike cheat on their significant others, Levy chooses not to go there instead attempting to satisfy those seeking a happily-ever-after wrapping.

-Not to be over-saturated with negativity, Do Not Disturb features wonderful and stunning locale sequences of bustling metropolitan London and quaint English cottages and wilderness, oozing with as much culture and sophistication as down-home comforts and rich flavor.
+Not to be completely negative, Do Not Disturb features wonderful and stunning locale sequences of bustling metropolitan London, quaint English cottages, and wilderness, oozing with as much culture and sophistication as down-home comforts and rich flavor.

 Do Not Disturb (1965) is a mid-1960s mainstream release buried among nests of other similar-themed but better-written films.
 Even appealing and bankable stars of the time like Taylor and Day could not succeed in spicing up tired gimmicks and plot devices.